if you’ve heard horror stories about driving in Puerto Rico and are having second thoughts, then I’m here to clear the air.

 - Seatbelts are mandatory for everyone in the car.
-Infants below 12 must ride on the back.
+Infants and children under 12 must ride in the back.

 - Driving while talking or texting on the phone is illegal in Puerto Rico.

 - Puerto Rico’s standard speed limits are 25 in urban areas, 15 in school zones, 45 in rural areas, and 65 on the highway, unless otherwise specified.
-See other speed limits variations here.
+See other speed limit variations here.

 - Alcohol blood levels must be below 0.08 for small vehicles and 0.02 for heavy vehicles.